 Have a go at making rake tines using the tine cutter.

 This course will be run at our site near Warminster.
 Maximum course size 6 candidates

 Held in the lovely rural village of Temple just 15 miles south of Edinburgh, our half day candle making workshop will give you the basic skills to create a scented container candle made from 100% natural soy wax choosing from a selection of fine fragrance oils.
 Our groups are kept small (a maximum of 10) to allow for individual attention.

 - Overview of the different types of wax and their differences in candle...

 Learn to spin your own yarn, with Diane Fisher of Murmuring Wheel, at Blaze Farm, Wildboarclough, Cheshire.

-Please get in touch to enquire or book your place.
-Further dates will also be planned for later in 2018.
+Please get in touch to enquire about dates and to book your place.

 The day will cover basic spinning techniques and plying - aiming to finish with one or more skeins of your own handspun yarn!

 The course is aimed at beginner spinners but I can cater for any level of skill.
 Please let me know what you...